jahnavi1111/pneuma_replicate/pneuma/README.md

 registration.py add_metadata --db_path=PATH/TO/DATABASE_NAME.db (PATH_TO_FOLDER/PATH_TO_FILE.txt) (context/summary) [TABLE_ID]
 ```

 **Description**: Creates a context or summary entry for the specified table.
+If the metadata file is a CSV, TABLE_ID is not needed.

 **Example Usage**: